top of page

 Updates of the project's developments

-For a General Chronology of European Colour Printing see here (PDF, 157KB, update of 14 August 2024).
+For a General Chronology of European Colour Printing see here (PDF, 192KB, update of 14 March 2025).

-For a Bibliography of Early Modern European Colour Printing see:
+For a Chronological Bibliography of Early Modern European Colour Printing see:

-Part I includes an introduction to the theme of the bibliography, and has Name, Title and URL indices of both parts at the end.
+Part I includes an introduction to the theme of the bibliography, and has Name, Title and URL indices on both parts at the end.

 The separation at 2000/2001 is because research on the history of colour prints takes a new turn from the beginning of the 21st century.